 Chicken & Daikon Soup (Rice Cooker Recipe)

 Last week, I had the great pleasure of meeting tigerfish from teczcape when she came back to Singapore for a few days.
 Tigerfish recently published a cookbook, The Everything Rice Cooker Cookbook, and I was really lucky to receive a signed copy from her.
 Prior to tigerfish’s cookbook, the only thing I know how to cook in the rice cooker is … rice!
 So imagine my pleasant surprise, as I was flipping through the cookbook, to find more than 300 rice cooker recipes.
 And it’s not just rice you can cook in a rice cooker.
 Thanks to her cookbook, I learned how to make a hearty pot of chicken and daikon (white radish) soup.
 This is a nourishing soup with “cooling” & “qi-balancing” properties.
 Daikon, like luo han guo (monk’s fruit), is known to be good for soothing a sore throat.
 With the rice cooker method, the water boils quickly and the soup cooks itself with minimal effort (plus, no need to watch the flame like stove top cooking).
 The chicken was so tender from the prolonged yet gentle simmering, the meat was practically falling off the bones.
-The result is soup that has been deeply simmered with a rich taste – just like it has been slow cooked but in a much shorter time.

-Like Noob Cook on Facebook
+Like Us on Facebook

 What I like most about this book is: despite the versatility of rice cooker cooking, you don’t even need a high-end rice cooker to cook the dishes.
 All the dishes, I was told, can be whipped up in a traditional and inexpensive “keep warm/cook” rice cooker.
 I think this book is perfect for those into one-pot cooking, and extremely useful for people who wish to expand their range of cooking with minimal appliances.
 The book brings out the versatility of one-pot cooking teaching you techniques such as steaming, stir-frying, stewing and braising, all in the rice cooker.
 Now I know that besides rice, I can also cook pasta, congee, seafood, desserts, curries, stews, vegetables and more.